Special Report: Chesapeake and rival plotted to suppress land prices

 The revelation of the discussions between Encana and Chesapeake, the second-largest natural gas producer in the United States, comes at a time when McClendon already is under fire.

-The company's board stripped him of his chairmanship after Reuters reported that he took out more than $1.3 billion in personal loans from a firm that also finances Chesapeake.
+The company's board stripped him of his chairmanship after Reuters reported that he took out more than $1.3 billion (836.1 million pounds) in personal loans from a firm that also finances Chesapeake.
 The IRS and the Securities and Exchange Commission have launched inquiries.

 STIFF PENALTIES